The Wolf's Call: Plot

-The French submarine Titan – Titane (Titanium) in the original French version – is sent near the Mediterranean coast of Tartus, Syria to stealthily recover a French Special Forces unit operating in the area.
+The French Rubis-class nuclear attack submarine Titane (Titanium) in the original French version – is sent near the Mediterranean coast of Tartus, Syria to stealthily recover a French Special Forces unit operating in the area.
 The submarine sails under the command of Captain Grandchamp and Executive Officer (XO) D'Orsi.
 However, during their mission they encounter an unidentified sonar contact.
 The sonar expert of the submarine, Chanteraide – nicknamed "Socks", and serving as "golden ear", the officer specialized in underwater acoustics – first classifies the contact as a wounded whale, but it quickly turns out that the contact is an unknown submarine transmitting their position to an Iranian frigate and a maritime helicopter operating in the area.
 The helicopter launches depth charges in what seems to be an unprovoked act of aggression which, however, is a valid defensive measure as the Titan is in fact violating sovereign Syrian waters while recovering a foreign force that has already engaged in combat and killed Syrian nationals, which can also be considered justified intervention against a dictatorship in an ongoing civil war.
 After evading the barrage, the Titan surfaces, and the captain shoots down the helicopter with a Panzerfaust 3.
 They recover the Special Forces unit and return to base.

 When the Titan returns to base, the radio announces that Russia is invading Finland's Åland Islands, and that the French President has decided to send a naval task force to the Baltic Sea in support of Finland.
 The Russian government then threatens nuclear retaliation against the French Republic.
 Chanteraide, trying to identify the unknown contact in Syria, hacks into his superior officer's computer and after conducting research at a bookstore where he starts a romantic relationship with Diane, as well as the naval archives, discovers that it is in fact a Russian Timour III ballistic missile submarine, supposedly dismantled.
-Meanwhile, Grandchamp is promoted for his actions to command SSBN Formidable – Effroyable (Dreadful) in the original French version – while D'Orsi takes over command of Titan.
+Meanwhile, Grandchamp is promoted for his actions to command the Triomphant-class nuclear ballistic missile submarine SSBN L'Effroyable (Dreadful) in the original French version – while D'Orsi takes over command of Titan.

+During a test the day before the mission, Chanteraide, along with ALFOST and CIRA, also analyzed the spectrum of Russian, British and American submarines, as well as the sound spectrum of another Triomphant-class nuclear submarine, the SSBN L'implacable (Unbeatable) - in the original French version, which had been built together with L'Effroyable.
+By comparing the recordings from both submarines, Chanteraide finds that the L'Effroyable's reactor was re-machined after an incident.